vishweshgade1225-dot/Object-Detection-TensorFlow/README.md

 * Use OpenCV for image processing.
 * Visualize and analyze detection results.

+## Dataset

+The project uses image data for object detection.
+The input images are provided during execution and are used for preprocessing and object detection.

+The dataset is not included in this repository due to file size.

 ## 🛠️ Technologies Used

 | Technology   | Purpose                            |